The Cross-Quantilogram: Measuring Quantile Dependence and Testing Directional Predictability between Time Series: Empirical Studies

-Our cross-quantilogram adds one more dimension to analyze predictability compared with the linear quantile regression, and so it shows a more complete relationship between a predictor and stock returns.
-Moreover, as pointed out by Linton and Whang (2007), we can consider very large lags in the framework of the quantilogram.
-For example, in our application, We consider lags $k=60$, i.e. 5 years.

-We use the data set of monthly stock returns and the predictor variables previously analyzed in Goyal and Welch (2008).
-Stock returns are measured by the S\&P 500 index and include dividends.
-A\ Treasury-bill rate is subtracted from stock returns to give excess returns.
-There are a total of 16 variables considered as predictors in Goyal and Welch (2008).
-However, most time series used as predictors are highly persistent.
-For example, both the dividend-price ratio and the earnings-price ratio have autoregressive coefficients being estimated to be $0.99,$ and\ unit root tests show that there exists a near-unit root in each time series.
-This motivated the work by Maynard et al. (2011).
-Since our paper establishes asymptotic and bootstrap theories for the cross-quantilogram for strictly stationary time series, we do not consider these variables.
-Extension of the quantilogram for such persistent time series will be interesting and useful.
-We leave it as future work.

-In our application, we consider stock variance as the predictor because the autoregressive coefficient for stock variance is estimated to be $0.59$ and the unit root hypothesis is clearly rejected.
-The stock variance is a volatility estimate based on daily squared returns and is treated as an estimate of equity risk in the literature.
-The risk-return relationship is a very important issue in the literature.
-See Lettau and Ludvigson (2010) for an extensive review.
-The cross-quantilogram can provide quantile-to-quantile relationship from risk to return, which cannot be examined using\ existing methods.
-The sample period is from Feb.
-1885 to Dec.
-2005 with sample size 1,451.
-The sample mean and median of stock return are $0.0008$ and $0.0032,$ respectively$.$
+We use daily data from 3 Jan.
+1996 to 29 Dec.
+2006 with sample size 2,717.\footnote{The working paper version of this paper provides the results using the monthly data previously analyzed in Goyal and Welch (2008).} Stock returns are measured by the log price difference of the S\&P 500 index and we employ stock variance as the predictor.
+The stock variance is treated as an estimate of equity risk in the literature.
+The risk-return relationship is an important issue in the finance literature; see Lettau and Ludvigson (2010) for an extensive review.
+The cross-quantilogram can provide a more complete relationship from risk to return, which cannot be examined using\ existing methods.
+To measure stock variance, we use the realized variance given by the sum of squared 5-minute returns$.\footnote{The realized variance is obtained from `Oxford-Man Institute's realised library'.}$\ The autoregressive coefficient for stock variance is estimated to be $0.68$ and the unit root hypothesis is clearly rejected.
+The sample mean and median of stock returns are $0.0003$ and $0.0005,$ respectively$.$